hunterad93/grizzlyemissions/README.md

 ## Project Structure

+- Note that everything is kept in a single directory, this project was built to be updated with new data by folks without coding experience so the hope was that using a single directory would make the update instructions below less likely to lead to the dashboard breaking.

 - `grizzemissions.py`: This is the main script that runs the dashboard.
 It loads the data from [SIMAP](https://unhsimap.org/home) output, cleans + restructures it, and creates the visualizations.

 - `emissionsnb.ipynb`: This Jupyter notebook contains code for cleaning simap output and producing static charts used in our finalized emissions report to the University of Montana.